buckmelton/notes/bucks-ruby-notes.md

 last    # returns the last element of the array, but leaves the array untouched take(n) # returns first n elements of array drop(n) # returns all but first n elements of array

+insert(n, a, b, c)  # insert a, b, c after element n unshift(a, b, c)    # insert a, b, c at beginning of array
 ```

 #### Hash